 Dean of USC Dornsife

-Kay was elected a member of the National Academy of Sciences in 2008 and a fellow of the American Association for the Advancement of Science in 2009, and in 2010, he was awarded the UCSD Chancellor’s Associates Faculty Award for Excellence in Research.
-In recognition of his pioneering work in plant sciences, Kay was chosen to receive the 2011 Martin Gibbs Medal by the American Society for Plant Biology.
+In 2008, Dr. Kay was elected as a member of the NAS, in 2009 he was elected as a fellow of the American Association for the Advancement of Science, and in 2010 he was awarded the UCSD Chancellor’s Associates Faculty Award for Excellence in Research.
+He was chosen to receive the American Society of Plant Biologists’ 2011 Martin Gibbs Medal for his pioneering work in plant sciences.